EyasuTeshome/shifttracker/job-search/JSR-presenting-your-projects.md

    - Describe your implementation approach
    - Present the code (from file to file)
 5. Answer any question your audience might have

+## Preparatory work

+In order to do this exercise well make sure you follow these steps beforehand:

+1. Choose a project
+2. Get familiar with the codebase
+   - Architecture
+   - Implementation details of key features
+3. Make a presentation outline _(use the one from the section above!)_
+4. Practice presenting

+When practicing, here's what we recommend you do:

+- Practice your presentation **at least 3 times**
+- Make sure to have an **audience**, or if there's no one available, **use a mirror** and talk to yourself (it might sound silly but it actually works!).
+- Use a **timer** to make sure you dedicate sufficient time for each section

 ## Exercise